-And Lord Mayor Cec Black who wants to see the transient and "town camp" situation centralised, also wants to see liaison between Aboriginal Affairs and the Town Council on the issue cil on the issue.
+And Lord Mayor Cec Black who wants to see the transient and "town camp" situation centralised, also wants to see liaison between Aboriginal Affairs and the Town Council on the issue.

+Mayor Black says it's essential to

 Mayor Black says it's essential to ascertain the wishes of the Kulaluk people and a wider community.